Shehbaz Sharif becomes Pakistan's new PM as Imran Khan's allies in Parliament allege fraud - ExBulletin

 Speaker Ayaz Sadiq said Sharif got 201 votes, beating Omar Ayub of the Sunni Ittehad Council who got 92 votes.
 The winner only needs 169 votes to obtain a majority.

-Ayub was supported by the Khan Pakistan Tehreek-e-Insaf, or PTI, party, whose candidates failed to secure enough seats to form a government on their own.
+Ayub was supported by Khan's Pakistan Tehreek-e-Insaf, or PTI, party, whose candidates failed to secure enough seats to form a government on their own.
 The PTI has refused to negotiate with its rivals to form a coalition.

-After days of negotiations, Sharifs' Pakistan Muslim League and its supporters formed an alliance after the Feb.
+After days of negotiations, Sharif's Pakistan Muslim League and his supporters formed an alliance after the Feb.
 8 election, which was overshadowed by militant violence, a nationwide mobile phone blackout, exclusion of Khan's vote and an unusual delay in announcing the results. .

 Authorities said it was necessary to cut off communications to prevent attacks on candidates and security forces.

 However, the delay sparked criticism from Khan's party, which insists the vote was rigged to prevent him from securing a majority.
-The party says it has proof its victory was stolen during the vote count, a charge the Electoral Commission denies.
+The party claims to have evidence that its victory “was stolen during the vote count”, an accusation the Electoral Commission denies.

-He also accused Khan's supporters of attacking military installations while protesting his ouster in 2022, adding that now Parliament and the courts would decide whether those involved in attacking military installations deserved a pardon.
+He also accused Khan's supporters of attacking military installations as they protested his ouster in 2022, adding that Parliament and the courts would now decide whether those involved in attacking military installations deserved a pardon.

-Holding portraits of Khan, some lawmakers stood in front of Sharif when he began his speech, crying vote stealing and shame.
+Holding portraits of Khan, some lawmakers stood in front of Sharif when he began his speech, shouting “vote thief” and “shame.”
 Sharif denounced their actions, saying they were causing chaos in Parliament.
 He also said they should present their evidence of election fraud to the relevant authorities.

 The Prime Minister also spoke of restoring ties with the United States.
 Relations between the two countries became strained after Khan accused the United States, Sharif and the Pakistani military of conspiring to keep him out of power following his ouster.